faridashahata/Portfolio/Recommender Systems/User Collaborative Fitlering/README.md

 3. Predict the movie rating based on the user's average ratings, the k nearest neighbors' average ratings and their ratings of the movie itself.

    The predicted rating is calculated as follows:

    <img width="367" alt="Screenshot 2023-06-26 at 4 57 56 PM" src="https://github.com/faridashahata/Portfolio/assets/113303940/14c78623-1b90-4298-a941-bb4173917581">,

-   where V denotes the k nearest neighbor of user u, who is rating item i, and w_{uv} denotes the similarity between users u and v.
+   where $V$ denotes the $k$ nearest neighbor of user $u$, who is rating item i, and $w_{uv}$ denotes the similarity between users u and v.
 We note that we adjust/normalize ratings by subtracting neighbor's average and later, adding user average rating.
 This is because raters rate on different scales, and this accounts for this bias.

 ## References